rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  and of civilization itself.
 Mining is a zero-sum adversarial game.
-Miners are incentived to hurt their competition in order to increase their own survival that is under constant threat.
+Miners are incentived to hurt their competition in order to increase their own survival which is under constant threat.

 Unlike gold mining, Bitcoin miners are in